sebinxavi/kubernetes-ipstack-redis-app/README.md

 ~~~

 The below yaml snippet of the webserver deployment has podAntiAffinity and podAffinity configured.
-This informs the scheduler that all its replicas are to be co-located with pods that have selector label app=ipstack.
+This informs the scheduler that all its replicas are to be co-located with pods that have selector label app=redis-app.
 This will also ensure that each web-server replica does not co-locate on a single node.

 ~~~